 Unfortunately, this is a very complicated issue.
 Your attorney will have to review the terms of the employment agreement, specifically looking to see how much control the hospital had over the employee working there – including job conditions, hours, and performance.
 Even if the doctor is classified as an independent contractor if the hospital has too much control over them it can be classified as an employee-employer relationship.

-Suing a hospital for direct negligence typically involves the hospitals negligent hiring, supervision, and retention practices.
+Suing a hospital for direct negligence typically involves the hospital’s negligent hiring, supervision, and retention practices.
 They may also be held liable when they fail to maintain, upgrade, or repair equipment.

 Areas, where hospitals can be directly responsible for patient injuries or death, include:

 The same goes for negligent retention practices.
-Hospitals should take any patient complaints seriously, review their employees’ abilities, conduct training, and make sure the staff the keep on hand are still safe and qualified to work in their facility.
+Hospitals should take any patient complaints seriously, review their employees’ abilities, conduct training, and make sure the staff they keep on hand are still safe and qualified to work in their facility.
 If they know of an employee that is using unsafe practices, they should either retrain or terminate.
-A hospital that knowingly keeps a dangerous employee on staff is just as liable as a hospital reckless with their hiring practices.
+A hospital that knowingly keeps a dangerous employee on staff is just as liable as a hospital reckless with its hiring practices.

 Hospital equipment is designed to last for several months to years, but it gets its use in.
 Busier hospitals may find that they must repair or replace their equipment more frequently.
 Hospitals are required to check, inspect, repair, and maintain equipment continually.
 This includes everything from an MRI machine to wheelchairs to hospital beds.
 Any failure to repair or replace outdated or broken equipment could lead to a serious injury, and the hospital could be directly liable for those injuries.

-Hospitals are required to keep their hospital sanitary, that includes ensuring operating rooms, treatment rooms, and any equipment used to treat a patient has not been contaminated.
+Hospitals are required to keep their hospital sanitary, which includes ensuring operating rooms, treatment rooms, and any equipment used to treat a patient has not been contaminated.
 The cost of keeping a hospital clean is expensive, and some hospitals may try to cut corners on cleaning operating suites, sanitizing operating equipment, or even changing linens and washing them properly.
 When diseases are spread, or infections arise from these actions, the hospital can be directly liable for any injuries or illnesses that they might cause.

 Anyone who is injured by a hospital’s negligence, whether directly or indirectly, can hold that hospital and the provider responsible for their injuries.
 To do so, however, the victim must prove four essential components, which include: